 It’s possible I could involved in a car accident, so I wear my seatbelt.
 I might flub a presentation, so I practice it in order to be well-prepared.
 I put aside some money in case of need emergency funds.
-A little anxiety is useful in prompting me to do these things.
+A little anxiety prompts me to do these useful things.

 But so often anxiety isn’t useful at all.
 It’s can be unproductive and pretty unpleasant!
 And it stops me from fully appreciating what is happening right now.

 Now, when I find myself worrying about some future event, I ask myself a few questions, like